perchouli/codernitydb/docs/design.rst

 compared also with CouchDB views mechanizm. (you would like probably to see :ref:`simple_index`).
 You can have as much indexes as you want and single record in database can "exists" in more than one index.

 Index itself does not store any information except it's *metadata*.
-You don't have to copy full data everytime in indexes, because all indexes different than *id* one, are bound with it by ``_id`` value, and you can easily get content from that *id* index by adding ``with_doc=True`` to your get queries (please refer to
+You don't have to copy full data every time in indexes, because all indexes different than *id* one, are bound with it by ``_id`` value, and you can easily get content from that *id* index by adding ``with_doc=True`` to your get queries (please refer to